 As was typical for me, I made it to work at the company’s Manhattan office at 23rd and 6th before everyone else on September 11, 2001.
 I logged into my computer at about 7:30 to start my morning, piping hot coffee by my side.
-At the time, I lived in Westchester County, the ‘burbs north of the City, and my commute was over an hour into the office in Manhattan.
-That, coupled with the fact that I have always been an early riser, meant that I’d always get in early.
+At the time, I lived in Westchester County, the ‘burbs north of the City, and my commute was over an hour into the office in Manhattan by train and bus.
+That fact, coupled with me being an early riser, meant that I’d always get into the office before just about anyone.

-I was a recent Massachusetts transplant, having taken a temporary year-long transfer to the NYC office to help turn the under-performing practice around.
-I lived for 4 months in a corporate apartment in Battery Park City (the southernmost tip of the island of Manhattan, right next to the World Trade Center) while I figured out where I wanted to spend the remainder of my year abroad.
-In those 4 months, I got to like Battery Park City.
-It was part of New York City yet not.
+I was a recent Massachusetts transplant, having taken a temporary year-long transfer to the NYC office to do my part to help turn the under-performing practice around.
+I was put up for 4 months in a corporate apartment in Battery Park City (the southernmost tip of the island of Manhattan, only a quarter mile from the site of the World Trade Center as the crow flies) while I figured out where I wanted to spend the remainder of my year abroad.
+In those 4 months, I got to like Battery Park City a lot.
+It was part of New York City…yet not.
 It had all the conveniences and proximity to the “real New York City” but it is its own unique place, something “true Manhattan dwellers” found laughable.
 It was usually considered outside the City and its residents thought to be outsiders.

 Every ride home from work I would hop off the subway a stop or two early to walk through the city; it was usually at night.
 I always found part of NYC especially beautiful at night.
 I’d walk through the shops at the WTC, meander some side streets, or walk through Bowling Green.
 As a history buff of the American Revolutionary War, I always found something of historical interest to see.